savashn/ecewo/docs/examples/authentication.md

 ### Getting Session Data

 We added 3 data to the session in the Login handler: name, username and theme.
-Let’s write another function that sends the session data:
+Let's write another function that sends the session data:

 ```c
 // ...